isomerpages/nlb-biblioasia/_podcast/Kampong Gelam/Kampong Gelam: Kitchen of the Malay World.md

 with shops selling colourful textiles and carpets, spices and flowers.
 Here you find different curries and bread, <em>nasi padang</em>, <em>sup tulang</em>, <em>mee siam</em>,
 a Javanese kitchen, Hainanese coffeeshops and more.
 Bookstores sell literature and newspapers as far away as Cairo.
-In this episode, Khir talks about the Kampong Gelam that he grew up in.</p>
+In this episode, award-winning author Khir Johari talks about the Kampong Gelam that he grew up in.</p>
 <div class="iframe-wrapper">
 <iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/mpvj57An6_k?si=U7RLFIiJy_oovOE4"></iframe>
 </div>